pedrolamarao/ceylon-samples/README.md

 - `ceylon-tui` demonstrates a "text" component for the "text" shell with localized messages
 - `ceylon-service` demonstrates a component discoverable by `ServiceLoader`
-- `ceylon-api` demonstrates an pure interface component with compatibility test fixture
+- `ceylon-api` demonstrates a pure interface component with compatibility test fixture
 - `ceylon-impl` demonstrates an implementation for `ceylon-api` with compatibility test

 # expected